SyberryAcademy/Academy-Rules-and-Requirements/README.md

 ### React

+We expect you to work in JetBrains WebStorm

 1. Go to https://nodejs.org/en/download/
 2. Download file according to your system type (32 or 64 bits)
 3. Install application